Slenderman, Ben Drowned, Candle Cove and all that good stuff.

 Today, Creepypasta operates on a submission basis.
 If you want to try your hand at submitting spooky stories, you can find the details here!

-That definition may sound a like a plagiarism charge.
-Actually it perfectly fits our historic relationship to scary stories.
+That definition may sound like a plagiarism charge.
+In fact, it perfectly fits our historic relationship with scary stories.

 From stories of hauntings and wendigos, to Homer’s narration of The Odyssey, which relished in descriptions of men being eaten by a cyclops and being turned into swine.
 To kids sitting around a campfire recounting the spooky death of an (as often as not) fictional camper.